Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Introduction

 \subsubsection{Using high order (Taylor) methods, jet transport and extended precision; the {\tt taylor} package}

-As it turns out, the KAM method requires very high precision in the torus which can be reached by using extended precision in the arithmetic.
-The only way to achieve very high precision with reasonable time steps is to use a very high order method (e.g. an order 30).
+As it turns out, the KAM method requires very high precision in the torus which can be achieved only by using extended precision in the arithmetic and in the integration step.
+The only way to achieve sufficient precision in the integration using reasonable size steps is to use a very high order method (e.g. order 30).

-Moreover, we also need to obtain derivatives of the time one map that, in principle, can be accomplished by integrating the variational equations.
+Moreover, the KAM algorithm uses the derivatives with respect to initial conditions and parameters of the time one map, which requires integrating the variational equations.

-All these requirements can be obtained simultaneously with a reasonable amount of programming time using, for instance, the public domain {\tt taylor} package \cite{JorbaZ2005}.
+All these requirements (very high precision calculations for the map and the variational equations) can be obtained simultaneously with a reasonable amount of programming time using the public domain {\tt taylor} package \cite{JorbaZ2005,GimenoJZ22}.

 The {\tt taylor} program takes as input the equations written in a simple symbolic form and it outputs a C/C++ code that implements a Taylor stepper integrator.
 One of the options of {\tt taylor} is to implement the arithmetic in an extended precision package by using, for instance, the {\tt MPFR} package.
 If the user is not satisfied with the constant step, {\tt taylor} allows to select and fine tuning several adaptive steps or even implement his/her own time stepping strategies.